Ciudad Obregón: Ars Vocalis México

 Ars Vocalis México is an international festival and academy dedicated to vocal art that in 2015 is hosted by Ciudad Obregón.
 This festival, founded by the tenor and cultural promoter Carlos Zapién, has a pedagogical program thanks to which young Mexican singers, previously selected through an audition process, have the opportunity to participate in classes lectures given by renowned figures in the operatic world of Europe and the United States, as well as being able to work with coaches from various opera houses and educational institutions.
 Students also have the opportunity to work on the German vocal repertoire (Lied), ancient and baroque music and Mexican music.
 The audience has the opportunity to listen to recitals and operatic performances at no cost.

 IPN International Book Fair

 Since 2013, the National Polytechnic Institute has organized the International Book Fair held in September.
 The program has been attended by renowned figures in the literary field, such as Elena Poniatowska and the program has the cooperation of several governmental and private institutions.

 Sports

-The most popular sport in Obregon is baseball.
-The city's professional baseball team is the Yaquis of the Mexican Pacific League, who play at Tomás Oroz Gaytán Stadium.
+The most popular sport in Obregón is baseball.
+The city's professional baseball team is the Yaquis of the Mexican Pacific League, who play at Estadio Tomás Oroz Gaytán.

-Ciudad Obregón has multiple infrastructure works dedicated to sport, among which stand out: the Municipal Gymnasium "Manuel Lira García", with a capacity of 3,000 spectators.
-The Arena ITSON, with capacity for 7,500 people, and the New Yaquis Stadium, can accommodate 16,500 people.
+Ciudad Obregón has multiple sports venues, among which stand out: the "Manuel Lira García" Municipal Gymnasium, with a capacity of 3,000 spectators.
+The Arena ITSON, with capacity for 7,500 people, and the Estadio Yaquis, can accommodate 16,500 people.
 As well as small basketball and baseball stadiums scattered throughout the city, these two sports are the most popular of the company.

 Ciudad Obregón has the following sports teams: